 To free up space on Android, it’s always a good idea to disable auto-updates and manual updates.

-2. Check your storage and SD card
+2. Check your Device storage

 - Check how much free storage you have manually by going to Settings> Storage.